Republics of the Soviet Union: Non-union Soviet republics

 The Turkestan Soviet Federative Republic was proclaimed in 1918 but did not survive to the founding of the USSR, becoming the short-lived Turkestan Autonomous Soviet Socialist Republic of the RSFSR.
 The Crimean Soviet Socialist Republic (Soviet Socialist Republic of Taurida) was also proclaimed in 1918, but did not become a union republic and was made into an autonomous republic of the RSFSR, although the Crimean Tatars had a relative majority until the 1930s or 1940s according to censuses.
 When the Tuvan People's Republic joined the Soviet Union in 1944, it did not become a union republic, and was instead established as an autonomous republic of the RSFSR.

+In 1944, ideas of accession were circulating among a number of Mongolian intellectuals and political figures, but the leader of the Mongolian People's Republic at the time, Khorloogiin Choibalsan dismissed and blocked the issue in late 1944 as "useless banter," adding that raising it was "untimely, and even harmful."
+His successor, Yumjaagiin Tsedenbal, supported the idea, though nothing substantial came of it.

-The leader of the People's Republic of Bulgaria, Todor Zhivkov, suggested in the early 1960s that the country should become a union republic, but the offer was rejected.
-During the Soviet–Afghan War, the Soviet Union proposed to annex Northern Afghanistan as its 16th union republic in what was to become the Afghan Soviet Socialist Republic.
+The leader of the People's Republic of Bulgaria, Todor Zhivkov, suggested in 1963 and again in the early 1970s that the country should become a union republic, but the offer was rejected.
+Nikita Khrushchev rejected the idea because he thought Zhivkov wanted "easy access to higher living standards" by becoming a union republic.
+Whilst Leonid Brezhnev would reject the later proposal because he saw it as diplomatically impracticable.
+Though it can be said that Zhivkov created such proposal as a bargaining chip to secure financial and economic support in consolidating his rule, rather than as a genuine plan for union.

+During the Soviet–Afghan War, the Chicago Tribune interviewed a defector who claimed that the Soviet Union proposed to annex Northern Afghanistan as its 16th union republic, to be called the "Afghan Soviet Socialist Republic."